-Personality disorders are the most misunderstood mental health disorders, especially among those people who lack mental health or medical expertise.
-The diagnostic and statistical manual of mental health disorders, published by the American psychiatric association, recognizes ten particular personality disorders.
+Personality disorders are the most misunderstood mental health and mental disorders, especially among those people who lack mental health or medical expertise.
+The diagnostic and statistical manual of mental health disorders, published by the American Psychiatric Association, recognizes ten particular personality disorders.

-This guide will provide you the basis on BPD, BPD symptoms and causes, treatment options, and discuss whether online therapy works for BPD?
+This guide will provide you the basis for BPD, BPD symptoms and causes, and treatment options, and discuss whether online therapy for BPD works?

 What is BPD?

 BPD is short for Borderline personality disorder, which is a development disorder that greatly disrupts a person’s ability to control their actions, regulate their emotions, and form stable interpersonal relationships.